Inter-rater Reliability Overview

-The reliability of assessor scoring is expressed as the percentage of scoring criteria that received the same score.
+The Inter-rater Reliability of assessor scoring is expressed as the percentage of scoring criteria that received the same score.
 Eighty-percent or greater is considered reasonable.
 If the percentage agreement is lower than eighty percent, there should be a collaborative effort to arrive at a consensus as to the meaning of the scoring criteria on which the assessors disagreed and the interpretation of the work sample.
-When there are more than two assessors involved, inter-rater reliability is expressed as the mean of the difference scores for each pair of scores.
+When there are more than two assessors involved, inter-rater Reliability is expressed as the mean of the difference scores for each pair of scores.
 A mean of < 20% is considered reasonable.

-Step 1: Access Reliability
+Step 1: Access Inter-rater Reliability

 First ensure that you have a sufficient number of assessments that have been completed using the regular online scoring method.
 You must have one completed assessment for each reallocation you intend to send.